-According to the CDC, “Fewer non-Hispanic black infants (74.0%) are ever breastfed compared with non-Hispanic white infants (86.6%) and Hispanic infants (82.9%),” but despite lower breastfeeding rates among black mothers, we’re continually asked the question: Is Black Breastfeeding Week necessary?
+According to the CDC, “Fewer non-Hispanic Black infants (73.7%) are ever breastfed compared with non-Hispanic White infants (86.7%) and Hispanic infants (84.1%).”
+But despite lower breastfeeding rates among Black mothers, we’re continually asked the question: Is Black Breastfeeding Week necessary?

 On the website for Black Breastfeeding Week, Seals Allers lists the “Top Five Reasons We Need A Black Breastfeeding Week.”
 Reading through her list, I find myself nodding in agreement; she acknowledges challenges that I personally have faced in my breastfeeding journey with my three children.

 Number three on the list, “Lack of diversity in lactation field,” stands out to me and brings up great concerns about representation and why it matters.
-Just this week, my third-grade son was told by a classmate that he couldn’t be Santa Claus on the playground during recess because 1) he wasn’t fat, and 2) he was black.
-She had never seen a black Santa Claus before; therefore, in her mind, they (black Santas) couldn’t exist.
+I remember when my son was told by a classmate that he couldn’t be Santa Claus on the playground during recess because 1) he wasn’t fat, and 2) he was Black.
+She had never seen a Black Santa Claus before; therefore, in her mind, they (Black Santas) couldn’t exist.
 Now, of course, we as adults have a more complex way of thinking, but that doesn’t mean it’s not still important to be able to see ourselves in different roles.

-This year, Black Breastfeeding Week is August 25 -31, and the theme is The World is Yours: Imagine.
-Innovate.
-Liberate!
+This year, Black Breastfeeding Week is August 25 -31, and the theme is Revive.
+Restore.
+Reclaim!
 You can view a list of events here.